d7o-ae/saudiEAR/README.md

 ## Contribution
 We encourage contributions from the research community to improve and expand this corpus.
 If you have suggestions or improvements, feel free to create issues or pull requests.

+It looks like you want to include a link to a Google Spreadsheet instead of a GitHub repository.
+Here's the corrected version of the README with the proper link:

 ## Access
-You can access the repository and its contents [here]([https://github.com/d7o-ae/saudiEAR/](https://docs.google.com/spreadsheets/d/1-1uRGtYdTbjXKICq6kSGW_Ov8V_GPpzko8G7lhc1Qwg/edit?usp=sharing)).
+You can access the repository and its contents [here](https://docs.google.com/spreadsheets/d/1-1uRGtYdTbjXKICq6kSGW_Ov8V_GPpzko8G7lhc1Qwg/edit?usp=sharing).

 We invite you to explore, utilize, and contribute to this repository, helping to advance the field of sentiment analysis and linguistic studies.